 - Serving as lead counsel for a Missouri furniture company in defense of claims of design patent infringement brought in federal court in the Eastern District of Arkansas.

-- Representing a publicly-traded company in asserting claims of unfair competition, false patent marking, and deceptive trade practices in a case in federal court in the Western District of Arkansas.
+- Representing a publicly-traded company in asserting claims of unfair competition, false patent marking, and deceptive trade practices in federal court in the Western District of Arkansas.

-- Representing a leading poultry processing equipment manufacturer in asserting an auger-type poultry chilling system patent against Morris & Associates, Inc. in a case in federal court in the Eastern District of Arkansas.
+- Representing a leading poultry processing equipment manufacturer in asserting an auger-type poultry chilling system patent against Morris & Associates, Inc. in federal court in the Eastern District of Arkansas.

 - Representing restaurants and bars in defense of claims of violation of federal cable television and communications laws brought by Joe Hand Promotions, Inc. and J&J Sports Productions, Inc.

-- Representing a commercial printing company in defense of two counts of patent infringement brought by patent troll, CTP Innovations, LLC, in a case in federal court in the Western District of Tennessee.
-Case settled.
+- Representing a commercial printing company in defense of two counts of patent infringement brought by patent troll, CTP Innovations, LLC, in federal court in the Western District of Tennessee.
+The case settled.

-- Representing a prominent video game company in defense of claims of design patent infringement, unfair competition, trademark infringement, and violation of the Arkansas Deceptive Trade Practices Act in case in federal court in the Eastern District of Arkansas.
-Court granted our client’s motion to dismiss.
+- Representing a prominent video game company in defense of claims of design patent infringement, unfair competition, trademark infringement, and violation of the Arkansas Deceptive Trade Practices Act in federal court in the Eastern District of Arkansas.
+The court granted our client’s motion to dismiss.

-- Representing automobile dealership in asserting claims of cybersquatting and unfair competition against competitor dealership in case in federal court in the Western District of Missouri.
-Case settled prior to discovery.
+- Representing automobile dealership in asserting claims of cybersquatting and unfair competition against competitor dealership in federal court in the Western District of Missouri.
+The case settled prior to discovery.

-- Serving as local counsel for an automobile warranty company in defense of claim of trademark infringement brought in federal court in the Western District of Arkansas.
-Court granted our client’s motion to dismiss.
+- Serving as local counsel for an automobile warranty company in defense of claim of trademark infringement cbrought in federal court in the Western District of Arkansas.
+The Court granted our client’s motion to dismiss.

 - Serving as defense counsel for inventors of cargo inspection system in defense of suit for declaratory judgment of non-infringement and patent invalidity brought in federal court in the Central District of California.
-Case settled.
+The case settled.

 - Representing an Arkansas small business in defense of claim of trademark infringement by national home furnishings retailer.
-Claim resolved without litigation.
+The claim resolved without litigation.